-Speaking of fish…fresh versus frozen: I tend to find that with frozen fish fillets, especially cod, they’re more watery upon thawing than fresh.
+Speaking of fish: fresh versus frozen.
+I tend to find that with frozen fish fillets, especially cod, they’re more watery upon thawing than fresh.

 Can I Use Something Besides Beans?

-Boneless/skinless cod fillets were used here.
+- As mentioned, boneless and skinless cod fillets were used here.
 Still, check fish over for any bones and discard.

-I tucked 4 cod fillets into the tomato sauce.
-You can easily add another one or two fillets, if you like.
+- I tucked 4 cod fillets into the tomato sauce.
+You can easily add another one or two fillets if you like.

-If you want a thicker tomato sauce consistency, you can omit the water and reduce your tomatoes a little more before adding your fish.
+- If you want a thicker tomato sauce consistency, you can omit the water and reduce your tomatoes a little more before adding your fish.

 - Freshly chopped parsley

-- Chili flakes or fresh chili
+- Crushed red pepper flakes or fresh chili

 Tip: After your bread is toasted, scrub a little fresh garlic clove over top to give a little extra oomph!

 To make things even more substantial, serve in a shallow bowl over grits, polenta or mashed potatoes.

-More Easy Seafood Recipes You May Enjoy
+More Easy Seafood Recipes

-Cod in Tomato Sauce (with beans and olives)
+Cod in Tomato Sauce

 - 2 tablespoons olive oil